 Sound familiar?
 There are some simple things that you can do to move from one of many board applicants to one of the select few who are invited to an interview.
-It starts with knowing how board applications are evaluated and graded to determine who makes shortlisted candidates.
+It starts with knowing how board applications are evaluated and graded to determine who makes the shortlist.

 From board application to interview – the evaluation process

-Typically, after you submit your board application, it will be placed in a pile, list or digital folder to be reviewed after the role’s closing date.
+Typically, after you submit your board application, it will be placed in a pile, a list, or a digital folder for review after the role’s closing date.
 Sometimes, applications are reviewed before the closing date, but typically, they are assessed in bulk once all applications have been collated.
-If a recruitment firm is involved, your application may be digitally scanned and initially screened by some form of AI – though this is less common for non-executive director appointments.
+If a recruitment firm or HR department is involved, your application will likely be scanned and initially screened by AI.
 Regardless, to increase your chances, you must address all key criteria in your cover letter and supporting documents.
-Also, tailor your CV for the role by including relevant keywords like skills and qualifications.
+Also, tailor your CV for the role by including relevant keywords, such as skills and qualifications.

 The formal grading process begins

-After collecting all the applications (physical or digital), each one is graded individually.
+After all applications (physical or digital) are collected, each is graded individually.
 This process is also known as sifting the applications.
 This process can take anywhere from one day to several weeks.
-The responsibility of grading the board applications can differ significantly.
+The responsibility for grading board applications can vary significantly.
 It may be assigned solely to a board or executive recruitment consultant, the recruiting board’s Chair, or each Nominations Committee member.

 The goal of grading board applications is the same regardless of who completes it -to narrow down the applications and identify the top candidates to take forward to board interviews.
-Typically, a shortlist consists of five to ten board candidates; sometimes, it may be less than 5.
-The number of board candidates shortlisted usually corresponds with the number of applications received, following the shape of the bell curve.
+Typically, a shortlist consists of 5 to 10 board candidates; sometimes it may be fewer than 5.
+The number of board candidates shortlisted usually corresponds to the number of applications received, following a bell curve.
 At one end, 10% of applicants typically do not meet the key selection criteria to any significant extent.
 In the middle, 80% of applicants might be capable of performing the board role and meet many of the selection criteria.
 Then, finally, there are the top 10% who are the leading candidates – those most likely to be considered for an interview first.

 How are board candidates graded?

 Applications are initially evaluated and assigned grades based on their board cover letter and the application’s supporting statement.
-Generally, board applications are graded as A, B, or C per their alignment with the key selection criteria (essential and desirable selection criteria) determined by the board or nominations committee.
+Generally, board applications are graded as A, B, or C based on their alignment with the key selection criteria (essential and desirable) determined by the board or nominations committee.

 C – Grade Board Candidates

-Typically, a portion of the candidates, around 10% of the total applications received, do not adequately address the selection criteria.
+Typically, about 10% of applications do not adequately address the selection criteria.
 While they may demonstrate an understanding of the criteria, they fail to provide specific information on how they meet them.
 These applications often lack examples and evidence of past successes.
-It is also not uncommon for individuals to submit speculative applications, wasting time for themselves and the organisation.
+It is also not uncommon for individuals to submit speculative applications, wasting their time and the organisation’s time.

 B – Grade Board Candidates